đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 -

-With Aaron Patterson PR to have a configurable time, this can be configured now.
+With Aaron Patterson’s PR to have a configurable quantum, this can be configured now.
 But whatever itâs set to is still static during a programs execution, and still defaults to 100ms ↩︎

 -